Lion-Be/academic/publications.md

 layout: about
 ---
  <br>
 *Peer-reviewed articles*
-**Behrens, Lion** and Rohlfing, Ingo (2018) [No Evidence for Systematic Differences Between Types of Young Party Members - A Technical Replication of Bruter/Harrison 2009](https://osf.io/8svhu/) (accepted for publication in *Research & Politics*)
+**Behrens, Lion** and Rohlfing, Ingo (2018) [Not so different in present attitudes and behavior, but expected future membership - A technical replication of a study of party youth in six European democracies](https://osf.io/8svhu/) (accepted for publication in *Research & Politics*)

 *Software*